Kevin Ginkel

 Kevin Andrew Ginkel (born March 24, 1994) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
 He made his MLB debut in 2019.

 Career

 Amateur career

 Ginkel attended El Capitan High School in Lakeside, California and played college baseball at Southwestern College and the University of Arizona.
 He was drafted by the San Francisco Giants in the 16th round of the 2014 Major League Baseball draft and the Boston Red Sox in the 26th round of the 2015 MLB draft, but did not sign either time and returned to school.
 In 2015, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
-He signed with the Arizona Diamondbacks after being drafted by them in the 22nd round of the 2016 MLB draft.

 Professional career

+Ginkel signed with the Arizona Diamondbacks after being drafted by them in the 22nd round of the 2016 MLB draft.